EPA Won't Enforce R-410A Installation Ban for Now, But AIM Act Threshold Drops to 15 Pounds

 Two moves from the EPA in opposite directions — and HVAC contractors need to track both.

-What the R-410A Rollback Means
+What the R-410A Enforcement Pause Means

 The 15-Pound Threshold: Who's Affected